-The Special Interest Group (SIG) is for those Speech-language therapists (SLTs) working with vulnerable children and young people.
-This covers those with emotional, behavioural, or mental health difficulties, or those involved with care and protection or youth justice services.
+The Special Interest Group (SIG) is for those Speech-language therapists (SLTs) working with vulnerable children, young people and adults.
+This covers those with emotional, behavioural, or mental health difficulties, or those involved with care and protection or justice services.

 This group is open to any SLT in NZ (or from overseas) and is free to join.
-It meets about every 2 – 3 months in Auckland for 2 hours, with a number of people dialing in via Zoom and those who cannot attend in person receiving minutes and updates.
-This growing group (over 150 members on the mailing list) provides an exciting opportunity for SLTs in NZ to make sure that the language and communication needs of our most vulnerable children and young people are recognised and addressed.
+It meets about every 3-4 months in Auckland for 2 hours, with a number of people dialling in via Zoom and those who cannot attend in person receiving minutes and updates.
+This growing group (over 300 members on the mailing list) provides an exciting opportunity for SLTs in NZ to make sure that the language and communication needs of our most vulnerable children, young people and adults are recognised and addressed.
 The SIG provides a way of sharing ideas, research, resources and best practice.
-All SLTs are welcome, whether directly involved with vulnerable children and youth or just interested.
+All SLTs are welcome, whether directly involved with vulnerable children, youth and adults or just interested.
 Contact us to find out more or fill in the form on the right/below to join the SIG mailing list.

 The first meeting of this SIG took place in 21 April 2015.